paulhenry46/pgp-plugin/README.md

 - **Keys at rest.** Private keys are imported from PKCS#12 and re-wrapped with AES-256-GCM under a PBKDF2(SHA-256, 600 000) key derived from a passphrase you choose.
 Stored in IndexedDB; the raw key bytes are never persisted.
-- **Keys in use.** Unlocking imports the key as a **non-extractable** `CryptoKey`.
-Because the background (hooks) iframe and the visible slot iframes are same-origin, the unlocked handle is shared through a session IndexedDB store — it stays non-extractable and is **wiped on app boot and on logout / account switch** (configurable), mirroring the former native "in-memory, cleared on reload" behaviour.
+- **Keys in use.** Unlocking store the key in RAM.
+There are NEVER persisted to IndexedDB or disk.
 - Returned HTML still passes through the host sanitizer.

 ## Build